 - 500 GB Hard Disk

 These computer specs will serve the needs of a Freshman Engineer.
-Individual departmental recommendations can be found at http://computers.uofastore.com/recommendations.
+Check the bookstore website for individual departmental recommendations.
 We recommend that those students who have a good idea of the major they wish to pursue, make sure any computer they buy fit the recommendations of the department they plan to join.

 Macs are not prohibited; however, classroom instruction takes place on a PC.